makerdao/community/governance-exercises/VoteWizard_poll_exercise_01/README.md

 ## Assignment #3: Draft any polls required or implied by your course of action

-### The polls drafts can be found in the following files:
+### The poll drafts can be found in the following files:

-Adjust Spork D3M Parameters and DAI Interest Rate Strategy - July 24, 2023.md
+- Adjust Spork D3M Parameters and DAI Interest Rate Strategy - July 24, 2023.md

-Onboard ABC to Spark Protocol - July 24, 2023.md
+- Onboard ABC to Spark Protocol - July 24, 2023.md